How to Implement Switch Case Functions in Python? [2025]

 #… add more instances as necessary

 Here, CASE1, CASE2, and CASE3 represent the three separate cases comprising the enumeration MyEnum.
-A distinct value is assigned to each case switch in Python, giving your code a concise and comprehensible depiction of the various situations it may run into.
+A distinct value is assigned to each switch case in Python, giving your code a concise and comprehensible depiction of the various situations it may run into.

 Step 2: Using Enumerations in Switch-Like Statements